SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: The Polarimetric CMZ at 214

-We also bin the 2022 polarization angle distribution shown in Figure \ref{fig:fire_2022} to assess whether the same polarization angle enhancements are recovered in this portion of the FIREPLACE observations.
+We also bin the 2022 polarization angle distribution shown in Figure \ref{fig:fire_2022} to assess whether the same polarization angle enhancements are recovered in the DR2 portion of the FIREPLACE observations.
 These histograms are presented in Appendix \ref{sec:2022_Hist} and shown in Figure \ref{fig:2022_Hist}.
-We find a similar bimodal polarization angle enhancement at angles of $\rm\sim$ -20\degree\ and $\rm\sim$ -80\degree\ in all 2022 pseudovectors and in the middle and low $I_{214}$ emission regimes.
-These are similar bimodal enhancements seen in the full FIREPLACE data set in these intensity regimes.
-However, in the high $I_{214}$ emission regime we do not detect the 0\degree\ enhancement and instead observe an enhancement at -60\degree.
+We find a similar bimodal polarization angle enhancement at angles of $\rm\sim$ -20\degree\ and $\rm\sim$ -70\degree\ in all 2022 pseudovectors and in the middle and low $I_{214}$ emission regimes.
+These are similar bimodal enhancements to those observed in the full FIREPLACE data set shown in Figure \ref{fig:Hist} for these intensity regimes.
+However, in the high $I_{214}$ emission regime of only the 2022 portion of our FIREPLACE data set we do not detect the 0\degree\ enhancement and instead observe an enhancement at -60\degree, as seen in Figure \ref{fig:2022_Hist}.
 Therefore, the 0\degree\ component seen in the $I_{214}$ emission regime of the full data set can be associated with Sgr B2.
-Since this high intensity regime corresponds to the cores of the brightest and most dense molecular clouds, the different enhancements observed in this regime indicate that the magnetic field is preferentially aligned along the morphology of these clouds, further corroborating that the magnetic field in this regime is local to the CMZ.
+Since this high intensity regime corresponds to the cores of the brightest and most dense molecular clouds, the different enhancements observed in this regime indicate that the magnetic field is preferentially aligned along the morphology of these clouds, further corroborating the conclusion that the magnetic field in this regime is local to the CMZ molecular clouds.